open-cogsci/osdoc/content/devices/eyelink.md

 	# Eyelink repository (64bit)
 	deb http://download.sr-support.com/x64 /

+Don't fortget the trailing "/" character!
 Save the file (Control+O, Enter) and exit (Control+X).
 Now reload the software sources, and install the Eyelink display software (the version number might vary, at the time of writing it is 1.9):

 	sudo apt-get update
 	sudo apt-get install eyelink-display-software1.9